Cancellation, Add/Drop, and Withdrawal

 - Tuition and fees are not adjusted for course withdrawals during this period; tuition will be assessed at 100%.

 - The Course Withdrawal Period for each course has been extended for Summer Session 2021.

 - During the Course Withdrawal Period, which begins after the Add/Drop Period ends, courses may be dropped and a “W” (withdrawal) will be recorded on the academic record.

 - The course Withdrawal Period for each course is listed in the course details in RAMweb and is also visible from the RAMweb home page for each student (My Weekly Schedue > Course Details Link).

-- Students make withdrawals by course in RAMweb.
+- Students complete course withdrawals by course in RAMweb.

-- Requests for course withdrawals during the last week of summer courses are considered through the registration appeal process.
+- Requests for course withdrawals after the extended withdrawal deadline are considered through the registration appeal process.

-University Withdrawals are not processed during the Summer Session as you may drop or withdraw from your last class through RAMweb.
-Check dates and deadlines for each section on your weekly class schedule (Registered Course Details link) from their RAMweb home page.
+University Withdrawals are not processed during the CSU Summer office as students may drop or withdraw from each course through RAMweb.
+Students may check dates and deadlines for each section on their weekly class schedule (Registered Course Details link) from their RAMweb home page.

 Registration appeal requests for courses within the summer term are due to the Registrar’s Office by Friday, August 6, 2021 at 4:30 p.m.
 Appeal forms are available from the Registrar’s Forms resource, Appeals section.

-- Course withdrawals after the date listed in RAMweb, up to the Friday prior to the last week of class, can be processed by contacting the Office of the Registrar (RegistrarsOffice@colostate.edu) via a student’s colostate.edu email address or in person (100 Centennial Hall).
+- Course withdrawals after the date listed in RAMweb, up to the Friday prior to the last week of class, can be processed by contacting staff in Office of the Registrar from a student’s colostate.edu email address or in person (100 Centennial Hall).